 - Spiral Jetty is only visible when Lake water is 4195 feet or lower.
 Before you embark on your trip to the remote spot, check the USGS website for water levels.

 - The warm, pinkish water is irresistible, especially if you’re a child or child at heart.
 Take a towel and extra water to wash away the salt.
-Best to also bring a change of shoes and/or clothes as they too.
+Best to also bring a change of shoes and/or clothes too.

 - I would recommend water shoes to protect your feet.
 Although the Lake has a soft, sandy bottom, there are rocks and gravel around the Jetty, not to mention the salt crust really heats up in the sun.